 Student-Managed Farm (SMF) - Purebred Beef SMF

 Typically the team keeps female calves to increase its cow herd.
-But, sells bull calves at the Beef Day sale every March.
+But, sells bull calves at the Beef Day sale, the fourth Friday of every March.

 The team organizes production practices, manages finances and develop visions for the purebred cow herd.
 Recently the team started a Red Angus herd through generous embryo donations from other breeders.
 The hope is to attract both more students and more bull customers with these new genetics.